mfukar/mfukar.github.com/_posts/2015-09-30-haskellxiii.md

 -- We're going to need our adjacency-list representation: data Adjacency a = Adj [(a, [a])] deriving (Show, Eq)

--- We'll need to convert the two given graphs into the adjacency-list representation for -- convenience:

 -- Two graphs are isomorphic if they have the same canonical representation: iso :: (Ord a, Enum a, Show a) => Graph a -> Graph a -> Bool iso g@(Graph xs ys) h@(Graph xs' ys') = length xs == length xs'